Search

 USDA Hardiness Zone 5-9

-Nepeta racemosa 'Walker's Low' This low mounding newcomer has a clean-cut look that lasts throughout the summer, making it excellent for the front of a border.
-The deep lavender-blue flowers are some of the most vividly colored of the Nepetas we offer.
-Digging Dog
+This low mounding newcomer has a clean-cut look that lasts throughout the summer, making it excellent for the front of a border.
+The deep lavender-blue flowers are some of the most vividly colored of the Nepetas we offer... - Digging Dog Nursery

-A carefree, mounding sprawler with bright gray-green leaves and soft lavender flowers. hosen as one of the five best plants for Northwest Gardens by the Great Plant Picks ommittee associated with the Miller Botanical Garden.
+Nepeta 'Walker's Low' is a carefree, mounding sprawler with bright gray green leaves and soft lavender flowers.
+Chosen as one of the five best plants for Northwest Gardens by the Great Plant Picks committee associated with the Miller Botanical Garden.
 Nonstop bloom.
-Joy Creek
+A Great Plant Picks selection. - Joy Creek Nursery

 Deer Resistant